ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 the values of `Content-Type` and `Content-Encoding`) may expose the communication to tampering.

+`Digest` SHOULD always be used over a connection which provides integrity at transport layer that protects HTTP headers.

 A `Digest` header using NOT RECOMMENDED {digest-algorithms} MUST NOT be used in signatures.

 ## Message Truncation